GoutamVerma/ETH-Aware/README.md

-# Ethereum Node Monitoring Tool
+# EthAware
-This monitoring tool is designed to monitor a Nethermind node using Grafana, Prometheus, and Grafana Agent.
+This is monitoring tool designed to monitor a Nethermind node using Grafana, Prometheus, and Alertmanager.
 It includes a pre-built system usage metrics dashboard in JSON format and configuration files for Grafana Agent and Prometheus.

 ## Ethereum Node Monitoring Tool
 The Nethermind Node Monitoring Tool is a collection of open-source software that can be used to monitor the performance and health of a Nethermind node.
 This tool includes: